 - Thawing Stage: The range-of-motion in your shoulder starts improving in all directions.
 This stage can last anywhere from several months to a few years.

 What Can I Do if I Have Frozen Shoulder?

 There is strong evidence & research supporting the use of the following forms of treatment:

 However, it’s important to note that the latest literature suggests there is no strong and conclusive evidence in favour of one form of treatment over another.
 It is therefore essential to get a thorough assessment by an experienced clinician to determine the best course of treatment for you.

 General Rule of Thumb: Movement and Exercise!

 Regardless of which stage of frozen shoulder you find yourself in, prolonged rest and avoidance of activity is rarely recommended.
-Exercise and movement is one of the most effective ways in decreasing prolonged stiffness and pain resulting from frozen shoulder.
+Exercise and movement are some of the most effective ways to decrease the prolonged stiffness and resolve the pain caused by frozen shoulder.